sap-tutorials/Tutorials/tutorials/cpi-sentiment-analysis-social/cpi-sentiment-analysis-social.md

 [ACCORDION-BEGIN [Step 1: ](Apply authorization for Twitter API)]

-Logon to your Twitter [Application Management](https://apps.twitter.com/) account
+Go to [Dev Twitter](https://dev.twitter.com), click on the [**My Apps**](https://apps.twitter.com/) navigation link and login with your Twitter credentials.

 [ACCORDION-END]

 [ACCORDION-BEGIN [Step 2: ](Create an application for Twitter)]

 Fill out the form.
 For Sentiment Intelligence all fields are only needed internally for administrative purposes.

 Field Name     | Value
 :------------- | :-------------